alexceltare2/arduino_nrg/README.md

 # Serial monitor
 To save programming resources, Arduino IDE doesn't load the HardwareSerial API by default, that is, you can't use "Serial.begin()" or "Serial.print()" unless you include "#include<HardwareSerial.h>" to your code.
-With regards to Serial Monitor, some USB-to-UART adapters like FTDI come prebuilt with the right capacitor configuration and pins while others like CH340G need the DTR pin to be diconeected to trigger the Serial Monitor write(TX), and disconnect RTS to reset the MCU.
+With regards to Serial Monitor, some USB-to-UART adapters like FTDI come prebuilt with the right capacitor configuration and pins while others like CH340G need the DTR pin to be diconeected or grounded to trigger the Serial Monitor.
 A fix should be on the way.

 # Radio Frequency
 To change frequencies from 868Mhz to 443Mhz for example, you would traditionally call "panstamp.init();" to your code.
 That is not the case anymore as the new API doesn't allow this behaviour and frequencies can be changed by editing "DEFAULT_CARRIER_FREQ" from "panstamp_nrg\hardware\msp430\1.1.0\cores\panstamp\panstamp.h".
 Other cool things can be changed from both the .h and .cpp file like FHSS hops and timer settings.
 Also, there is a new instruction you can call in the setup of your sketch and that is "panstamp.radio.setChannel(CFREQ_433);".
 Available frequencies are: 433, 868 (default), 915 & 918 Mhz.